 Keep in mind that Nuremberg can get quite cold during the winter, so dress warmly.
 It’s also a good idea to wear comfortable shoes, as you’ll likely be doing a lot of walking.

-In addition to the famous Christmas market, Nuremberg is a historic city with many attractions, including the Nuremberg Castle, the old town (Altstadt), the Documentation Center Nazi Party Rally Grounds.
+In addition to the famous Christmas market, Nuremberg is a historic city with many attractions, including the Nuremberg Castle, old town, the Documentation Center Nazi Party Rally Grounds.

 Where to stay in Nuremberg for Christmas Markets?